Mary Jane Watson (2002 film series character): Spider-Man (2002)

 Mary Jane first appears as Peter Parker narrates the first few minutes of the film.
-She is depicted as a popular girl at Midtown High School and the ex-girlfriend of star athlete Flash Thompson, while Peter, her next-door neighbor who has had a crush on her since they were in first grade, is an academically gifted but shy outsider.
-Peter struggles to catch the school bus until MJ asks the driver to stop for him.
+She is depicted as a popular girl at Midtown High School and the girlfriend of star athlete Flash Thompson, while Peter, her next-door neighbor who has had a crush on her since they were in first grade, is an academically gifted but shy outsider.
+Peter struggles to catch the school bus until Mary Jane asks the driver to stop for him.
 Later, their class attends a field trip to a lab at Columbia University.
-Peter's friend Harry Osborn flirts with MJ before Peter takes a picture of her for the school newspaper, after which a genetically-altered spider bites him, ultimately giving him his abilities.
+Peter's friend Harry Osborn flirts with Mary Jane before Peter takes a picture of her for the school newspaper, after which a genetically-altered spider bites him, ultimately giving him his abilities.
 Peter then saves Mary Jane from slipping in the school cafeteria with his new abilities the next day and inadvertently triggers a fight with Flash, though he is able to easily dodge Flash's punches and knocks him out with one punch.
-Peter later apologizes to MJ for the fight while she confides in him about wanting to escape her abusive, alcoholic father and pursue an acting career.
+Peter later apologizes to Mary Jane for the fight while she confides in him about wanting to escape her abusive, alcoholic father and pursue an acting career.

 She breaks up with Flash during high school graduation and takes up work as a waitress while looking for acting gigs.
 While Mary Jane starts dating Harry, she and Peter begin to form a closer friendship.
 Peter rescues her as Spider-Man when the Green Goblin attacks a parade she was attending with Harry, and again later on from a gang in an alley.
 Mary Jane thanks Spider-Man with a kiss without him revealing his identity.
-MJ grows distant from Harry due to his desire to please his father, Norman, at her expense and also subsequently develops feelings for Peter when she realizes how much he cares for her, causing Harry to break up with MJ upon seeing her and Peter holding hands.
+Mary Jane grows distant from Harry due to his desire to please his father, Norman, at her expense and also subsequently develops feelings for Peter when she realizes how much he cares for her, causing Harry to break up with Mary Jane upon seeing her and Peter holding hands.

 Norman, who is the Green Goblin and has deduced Peter is Spider-Man, kidnaps Mary Jane upon realizing Peter loves her, thanks to his son's unwitting confession.
 The Goblin forces Peter to choose between saving Mary Jane and a Roosevelt Island Tramway car full of children, all of whom he holds hostage on top of the Queensboro Bridge.
-Spider-Man opts to save both, and despite a struggle, manages to lower MJ and the kids onto a boat, after which the Goblin whisks Spider-Man away for a final confrontation which results in the Goblin's death.
+Spider-Man opts to save both, and despite a struggle, manages to lower Mary Jane and the kids onto a boat, after which the Goblin whisks Spider-Man away for a final confrontation which results in the Goblin's death.
 At Norman's funeral, Mary Jane tells Peter that she loves him and they kiss.
 Peter, who decides that for her protection they can't be together, gently rejects her and insists they can only be friends.
 As he leaves, a saddened Mary Jane realizes that her kiss with Peter reminds her of the one she shared with Spider-Man and suspects that he is the superhero.